Progressive rehabilitation and closure plan for mined land

 - the extent to which conditions imposed on the schedule have been complied with

-- the extent to which the post-mining management report is accurate and complies with the content requirements listed above.
+- the extent to which the post-surrender management report is accurate.

 Following the PRC plan start date, there will be a 3-year transition period where the administering authority will issue a transition notice to all existing companies holding a site-specific EA for their mining activity.